 Manipulation of the human genome has the potential to radically change what it means to be human.
 We can all agree that the potential for gene therapy to fix life-threatening disease is a good thing.
 But, what about altering our unborn children so that they have characteristics not found in their DNA?
 Further, a host of other issues arise, such as: who owns your genome?
 Who should have access to therapies that may not be covered by insurance?
 And, do you really want to know what is in your genome?
 How far down this road should we go and who should decide what is right or wrong?

-This year's panel is supported by the College of Food, Agricultural, and Environmental Sciences and the College of Arts and Sciences.
+This year's panel discussion was supported by the College of Food, Agricultural, and Environmental Sciences and the College of Arts and Sciences.